 Losing your monthly income can have devastating results.
 This is especially true for high-income individuals or those that are self-employed.

-Disability insurance, sometimes known as income protection insurance, will guard against the depletion of your savings or the selling off of assets to meet your monthly expenses during your rehabilitation period.
-Most financial advisers agree that 65% of someone’s current monthly income is needed to continue in their current lifestyle.
+Disability insurance, sometimes known as income protection insurance or paycheck protection insurance, will guard against the depletion of your savings or the selling off of assets to meet your monthly expenses during your rehabilitation period.
+Most financial advisers agree 65% of someone’s current monthly income is needed to continue their current lifestyle.

-So, you either have group coverage that isn’t addressing your current needs or you don’t have any coverage at all.
+So, you either have group or personal coverage that isn’t addressing your current needs or you have no coverage at all.

 This is where individual disability insurance coverage can greatly assist your problem.

-Individual disability insurance is simply private coverage that you purchase directly from an insurance company as opposed to being offered it through your work or an association,
+Individual disability insurance is simply private coverage you purchase directly from an insurance company as opposed to it being offered through your work or an association,

 Individual coverage has a few distinct advantages.
 For one, it is portable.
-Meaning that if you leave your job/profession, you can take it with you.
+That means, if you leave your job/profession, you can take it with you.

-While this may be acceptable for some conditions, in many circumstances this will result in the denial of a claim whereas an individual policy would begin to pay.
+While this may be acceptable for some conditions, often, this will cause the denial of a claim, whereas an individual policy would begin to pay.

-If you make more than 370k annually, a typical policy is not going to be acceptable.
+If you make more than 370k annually, a typical policy will not be acceptable.
 Most disability insurance policies, sometimes referred to as income protection insurance, will not cover more than 20k per month.